-Third, that of His self-humbling when a man, taking Him down to death on a cross - which occupies verse 8 ... when, as one modern paraphrase1 renders it, 'He walked the path of obedience all the way to death' ... and not merely death, for it was, the apostle makes clear, in the manner of His death - namely, death on a cross - that our Lord's humiliation reached rock bottom.
+My third heading is that of His self-humbling when a man, taking Him down to death on a cross - which occupies verse 8 ... when, as one modern paraphrase5 renders it, 'He walked the path of obedience all the way to death' ... and not merely death, for it was, the apostle makes clear, in the manner of His death - namely, death on a cross - that our Lord's humiliation reached rock bottom.

-The ancients considered death by crucifixion to be not just any execution, but the most obscene and horrific form of execution known to man.
+The ancients considered death by crucifixion to be not just any execution, but the most obscene and horrific form of execution known to man.6 place as the worst of all capital punishments, placing it ahead of death by burning, death by beheading, or death by the wild beasts.8

-It was reckoned the 'most cruel and hideous form of punishment' (to quote Cicero, a Roman statesman of the first century BC2), and 'the most wretched of deaths' (to quote Flavius Josephus, a Jewish historian who lived shortly after our Lord was here and who witnessed many crucifixions).
-One famous Roman lawyer listed crucifixion in first place as the worst of all capital punishments, placing it ahead of death by burning, death by beheading, or death by the wild beasts.3
+It was reckoned the 'most cruel and hideous form of punishment' (to quote Cicero, a Roman statesman of the first century BC7), and 'the most wretched of deaths' (to quote Flavius Josephus, a Jewish historian who lived shortly after our Lord was here and who witnessed many crucifixions).
+One famous Roman lawyer listed crucifixion in first

-The death my Saviour died was indeed, as one of the so-called Church Fathers described it, 'the utterly vile death of the cross'.4
+The death my Saviour died was indeed, as one of the so-called Church Fathers described it, 'the utterly vile death of the cross'.

-And I note that this method of execution was almost exclusively reserved for rebels, military foes, violent criminals, robbers, and slaves.5 'For slaves' please note.
+And I note that this method of execution was almost exclusively reserved for rebels, military foes, violent criminals, robbers, and slaves.
+10 'For slaves' please note.

-As just one example of this, Appian, a Roman historian of the second century, told how, after the slave rebellion led by Spartacus was crushed, the Roman general Crassus had six thousand of the slave prisoners crucified along a stretch of the main road leading into Rome.6
+As just one example of this, Appian, a Roman historian of the second century, told how, after the slave rebellion led by Spartacus was crushed, the Roman general Crassus had six thousand of the slave prisoners crucified along a stretch of the main road leading into Rome.11

 But 'death on a cross' was very often the chosen means of execution for slaves.
 In fact, slaves were so routinely crucified that crucifixion become known as the 'slaves' punishment'.
-7
+12

-And so it was that the One who, in His incarnation, assumed the 'form' (the nature) of a bondservant (a slave) to God (having come down from heaven to do His (God's) will8) ...
+And so it was that the One who, in His incarnation, assumed the 'form' (the nature) of a bondservant (a slave) to God (having come down from heaven to do His (God's) will13) ...
 He then stooped so low when in the world as to suffer the death reserved, among others, for a slave to man.
 And all for me!